Are you planning a trip from Hurghada to Luxor? Here is all you need to know before visiting Luxor from Hurghada.

 You are allowed to visit three optional tombs with an entrance ticket (Ramses l, lV, Vll, lX, Seti ll, Tawsert/Sethnakhte, Tuthmosis lll, lV, Saptah, Horemoheb, Menttuherkhopshef ).

 Some of the tombs have restored and remained in good condition.
-The tombs you don’t want to miss on your visit to the Valley of the Kings are A tomb of Tutankhamon (KV 62), a tomb of Ramses II sons (KV5), a tomb of Ramses VI (KV2), Seti I (KV 17) & a tomb of Ramses III (KV 11).
+The tombs you don’t want to miss on your visit to the Valley of the Kings are The tomb of Tutankhamon (KV 62), a tomb of Ramses II sons (KV5), a tomb of Ramses VI (KV2), Seti I (KV 17) & a tomb of Ramses III (KV 11).

-You can take a look at the tomb of a Pharaoh Ramses VI (KV2) in 3D from here.
+You can take a look at the tomb of Pharaoh Ramses VI (KV2) in 3D from here.